ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 ##### ALLOC_COUNT

-This is the number of unit memories that make up ALLOC_SIZE in the module
+This is the number of unit memories that make up ALLOC_SIZE in the module.

 ##### MAX_TOTAL_SIZE